rustybird/qubes-app-split-browser/README.md

 # Split Browser for Qubes (PRE-RELEASE)

 Everyone loves the Whonix approach of running Tor Browser and the tor daemon in two separate VMs, e.g. anon-whonix and sys-whonix.
-Let's take it one step further and **run Tor Browser in a series of DisposableVMs connecting through the tor VM, while storing bookmarks and logins in an isolated, persistent VM** - with carefully restricted data flow.
+Let's take it one step further and **run Tor Browser in a series of DisposableVMs connecting through the tor VM, while storing bookmarks and logins in a persistent VM** - with carefully restricted data flow.

-In this setup, the DisposableVM's Tor Browser can (via [a small Firefox extension](dispvm/usr/share/split-browser/firefox-extensions/split-browser-for-qubes@jetpack/index.js)) send various requests to the persistent VM:
+In this setup, the DisposableVM's Tor Browser can send various requests to the persistent VM:

 - Bookmark the current page
 - Let the user choose a bookmark to load
 - Let the user authorize logging into the current page

-**But if the browser is exploited, it won't be able to read all your bookmarks or login credentials and send them to the attacker.** And you can restart the browser DisposableVM frequently (which shouldn't take more than 10-15 seconds) to "shake off" such an attacker.
+**But if the browser gets exploited, it won't be able to read all your bookmarks or login credentials and send them to the attacker.** And you can restart the browser DisposableVM frequently (which shouldn't take more than 10-15 seconds) to "shake off" such an attack.

 ## Keyboard shortcuts